Subdisciplines and Research Areas

 Asian Studies

 The BYU Kennedy Center offers both a major and a minor in Asian Studies.
-The following faculty conduct research in Asia and teach courses that count toward the Asian Studies programs: Jacob Hickman, Charles Nuckolls
+The following faculty conduct research in Asia and teach courses that count toward the Asian Studies programs: Jacob Hickman

 U.S. Southwest/Northwest Mexico Archaeology

-In addition to conducting their own research in the Greater Southwest, faculty in our department have offered a number of field schools at archaeological sites in Utah.
-These include sites that were part of the Fremont and Ancestral Puebloan traditions.
-Faculty: Jim Allison, Mike Searcy
+In addition to conducting their own research in the Greater Southwest, faculty in our department have offered a number of field schools at archaeological sites in Utah and surrounding states.
+These include sites that were part of the Fremont, Ancestral Puebloan, and Casas Grandes traditions.
+Faculty: Jim Allison, Mike Searcy, Scott Ure

 Near East Archaeology

-Faculty in our department also conduct research in Jordan and Syria, and the archaeology field school has been held in Jordan several times.
-This is the only archaeology field school that has been held outside of the U.S. in the recent past, and it is jointly organized by faculty members Cyndy Finlayson and David Johnson.
+Faculty in our department also conduct research in Jordan, and the archaeology field school has been held in Jordan several times.
+The Petra field school that has most recently been run by David Johnson.

 Psychological Anthropology